 Explore the forest on your next dog walk

-If you’ve never travelled with your dog before or only taken them to the vets by car then start preparing a few weeks before you go on holiday.
+If you’ve never travelled with your dog before or only taken them to the vets then start preparing a few weeks before you go on holiday.
 This is all about creating positive associations with the car so your dog feels relaxed and happy to jump inside.
-Always take your pet for a walk around the block first so they can work off that first burst of crazy energy - and also have the chance to make a toilet stop.
+Always take your pet for a walk around the block first so they can work off that first burst of crazy energy - and have the chance to make a toilet stop.

 Stressed dogs will enjoy a massage at the base of their head or beginning of their spine with a little lavender oil rubbed on your hands.

 It’s a good plan to always make sure that your dog is wearing their collar and tag every time they go in the car; hopefully it would never happen, but if they bolt once the door is open, better that they can be easily returned to you than not.
 Consider buying a pet seat belt which clips to the regular seatbelt and helps secure your pet safely in the event of an accident.
 If you have a larger car and the chance to create a ‘dog-only’ area at the back then investigate a pet barrier which will safely contain your dog behind the back seat and out of any mischief.
 If your dog has a crate and feels content being crated if fits in the car, then absolutely bring it along.

 If you’re concerned about your dog getting car sick, my advice would be to skip feeding them before you go and pack wet wipes, just in case.
 The signs are usually drooling, whining, and then heaving.
 So pay attention and you could save yourself a clean-up.
 On hot days, shade the windows, let in plenty of fresh air and step up water breaks.
 Dogs can easily overheat so be mindful of your pet’s comfort.